ReySantosJr/ReySantosJr/README.md

 - 📫 It's best to reach me by email: ReySantosJr@Outlook.com

-Here are my programming projects from my time in UMGC and some personal projects I've made.
+Here are the executable files of the programming projects that I've done in school and or are personal.
-They are all executable files with explanation of their purpose and for easy access and demonstration.
+Each folder of t he program has a README file for quick a explanation of the project.

-The coding of the projects are found on their own separate repositories.
+The code of each project is found on their own separate repositories.